HDMI: Refresh frequency limits for standard video

 HDMI 1.0 and 1.1 are restricted to transmitting only certain video formats, defined in EIA/CEA-861-B and in the HDMI Specification itself.
 HDMI 1.2 and all later versions allow any arbitrary resolution and frame rate (within the bandwidth limit).
 Formats that are not supported by the HDMI Specification (i.e., no standardized timings defined) may be implemented as a vendor-specific format.
-Successive versions of the HDMI Specification continue to add support for additional formats (such as 4K resolutions), but the added support is to establish standardized timings to ensure interoperability between products, not to establish which formats are or aren't permitted.
+Successive versions of the HDMI Specification continue to add support for additional formats (such as 4K resolutions), but the added support is to establish standardized timings to ensure interoperability between products, not to establish which formats are or are not permitted.
 Video formats do not require explicit support from the HDMI Specification in order to be transmitted and displayed.

 Individual products may have heavier limitations than those listed below, since HDMI devices are not required to support the maximum bandwidth of the HDMI version that they implement.
 Therefore, it is not guaranteed that a display will support the refresh rates listed in this table, even if the display has the required HDMI version.